TTacco/Hollow-Point/README.md

 **Up Spell** - Modifies the scream attack (Howling Wraiths/Abyss Shriek), used for offensive means.

 **BREACHER:** Focuses on close range combat, using high damaging but slow charging weapons.
-Weapons: SMG and Shotgun
+Weapons: SMG and Shotgun.
 Passive: Increases SOUL generation.
 Down Spell: Eject several shrapnel that can tear apart close enemies.
-Up Spell: Loads you up with terrain piercing ammunition, automatically firing and shooting at nearby enemies that get close.
+Up Spell: Loads you up with terrain piercing ammunition, automatically firing and shooting at nearby enemies that gets close.

 **SABOTEUR** Uses a balanced approach to combat, carrying gas abilities that helps with prolonged fights.
 Weapons: Rifle (Default Gun), Carbine and Light Machine Gun.
-Passive: Imrpove the chemical components of your gun, increasing slightly increasing their velocity and damage.
+Passive: Improve the chemical components of your gun, slightly increasing your bullet's velocity and damage.
-Down Spell: Release a gas pulse useful for enemies that get to close.
+Down Spell: Release a gas pulse useful for enemies that get too close.
 Up Spell: Call in a storm of sulphur, scattering the entire screen with dung bombs.

 **OBSERVER:** Uses hard hitting long range weapons, together with powerful airstrikes.